SugiKent/mcp-notion-server-readonly/README.md

-# Notion MCP Server
+# Notion MCP Server (Read-only Version)

-MCP Server for the Notion API, enabling Claude to interact with Notion workspaces.
+MCP Server for the Notion API, enabling Claude to read content from Notion workspaces.
+This is a read-only version that only supports retrieval operations.

 ## Setup